Overview

 Activities

 Below are some of the ICC activities planned by IISG and funded by the Great Lakes Restoration Initiative.
-Please note that these activities may change once member needs and ICC goals are identified through the member needs assessment.
+Please note that these activities may change based on the evolving needs of our members.